Sell with no payment Risks!

 Some examples of forged steel products for application in the oil & gas, power generation, and heavy manufacturing industries

-The market for forged pipes is a niche segment of the larger pipes market and is populated by a large number of small/medium size manufacturers.
+The market for forged pipes is a niche segment of the larger pipes market and is populated by a large number of small/medium-sized manufacturers.

 The world’s most qualified forgings mills are located in Northern Italy (more than 20 suppliers) and Germany, along with some smaller production sites in China.

-For Seamless Pipes, we have identified 2 categories of manufacturers (depending on steel grade family):
+For Seamless Pipes, we have identified 2 categories of manufacturers (depending on the steel grade family):

-• Carbon steel pipes: global supply is dominated by global groups as Tenaris + Vallourec + Sumitomo, while Chinese manufacturers are playing a smaller role.
-Markets like USA or Saudi Arabia or Russia see strong presence of local suppliers, with sales limited to their local markets
+• Carbon steel pipes: global supply is dominated by global groups such as Tenaris + Vallourec + Sumitomo, while Chinese manufacturers are playing a smaller role.
+Markets like the USA, Saudi Arabia, and Russia see a strong presence of local suppliers, with sales limited to their local markets

 • Stainless Steel pipes: European manufacturers (Salzgitter DMV / Tubacex /Sandvik) are sharing the market with growing Chinese competition